-2. Section 106 contributions available at 31 March 2019
+2. Section 106 contributions available at 31 March 2020

 2.1 Prior to the adoption of the New Forest National Park Local Plan in August 2019, the previous Core Strategy (2010) also sought developer contributions from new development towards a range of local infrastructure and habitat mitigation measures.
-Table 2 (below) sets out the level of developer contributions held by the National Park Authority as at 31 March 2019.
+Table 2 (below) sets out the level of developer contributions held by the National Park Authority as at 31 March 2020.

-Table 2: Contributions available at 31 March 2019 received preceding years
+Table 2: Contributions available at 31 March 2020 received in preceding years

-Infrastructure / measure Contributions available at 31 March 2019 Affordable Housing £523,583 New Forest SPA Habitat Mitigation £93,858 Solent SPA Habitat Mitigation Pooled contributions held by the Bird Aware Solent habitat mitigation scheme Transport Pooled contributions held by Hampshire - County Council for local transport schemes # Public open space, sport & recreation £67,963
+Infrastructure / measure Contributions available at 31 March 2020 Affordable Housing £556,240 New Forest SPA Habitat Mitigation £108,240 Solent SPA Habitat Mitigation Pooled contributions held by the Bird Aware Solent habitat mitigation scheme Transport Pooled contributions held by Hampshire - County Council for local transport schemes # Public open space, sport & recreation £30,760 TOTAL £695,240

-^{}Solent SPA habitat mitigation contributions are transferred to the Bird Aware Solent mitigation project on a quarterly basis and so are not in the direct control of the National Park Authority.
+\Solent SPA habitat mitigation contributions are transferred to the Bird Aware Solent mitigation project on a quarterly basis and so are not in the direct control of the National Park Authority.

 - 2.2 Developer contributions secured through Section 106 agreements in the National Park are legally ring-fenced for specific uses/forms of infrastructure.
 This means they must be used for the purposes set out in the relevant legal agreement.
-Unlike funding received through the Community Infrastructure Levy (CIL) which the National Park Authority does not operate the priority for the use of received Section 106 contributions is not at the discretion of the Authority. - 2.3 It is important to note that other than for the affordable housing and the New Forest SPA Habitat Mitigation contributions, the National Park Authority itself is not directly responsible for the expenditure of the following contributions: - Solent SPA Habitat Mitigation contributions have been sought since 2015/16 from new residential development within 5.6 kilometres of the Solent's internationally protected sites.
-Contributions within the 5.6-kilometre catchment area from across the 14 planning authorities in the area are pooled to be spent on the delivery of the 'Bird Aware Solent' habitat mitigation scheme and further details can be found here. - Although the Authority is the sole statutory planning authority for the National Park area, it is not responsible for highways (or education and social care).
+Unlike funding received through the Community Infrastructure Levy (CIL) which the National Park Authority does not operate the priority for the use of received Section 106 contributions is not at the discretion of the Authority. - 2.3 It is important to note that other than for the affordable housing and the New Forest SPA Habitat Mitigation contributions, the National Park Authority itself is not directly responsible for the expenditure of the following contributions:

+- Although the Authority is the sole statutory planning authority for the National Park area, it is not responsible for highways (or education and social care).
 The two 'highway authorities' for the National Park area are Hampshire County Council (for the 95% of the land area of the National Park that lies within Hampshire) and Wiltshire Council (for the remaining 5% of the National Park located within the county of Wiltshire).
 Transport contributions are therefore transferred to the relevant highway authorities to be spent on schemes within the National Park area.

-^{}Transport contributions are transferred to the local highway authority and so are not in the direct control of the National Park Authority
+\Transport contributions are transferred to the local highway authority and so are not in the direct control of the National Park Authority.